jorisvink/sanctum/README.md

 all of its important assets are separated from the processes that talk to the internet or handle non-cryptography related things.

+Additionally when making use of sanctum's cathedrals one can get full end-to-end encrypted and peer-to-peer tunnels that are able to traverse NAT, allowing your devices to talk to each other directly no matter where they are.

 ### Mythology